galaxyproject/galaxy-hub/src/news/2020-12-galaxy-update/index.md

 By Anne Fouilloux, Research Software Engineer at NeIC.

-This training covered modelling with ‘FATES’ (Functionally Assembled Terrestrial Ecosystem Simulator) for improving climate models using UseGalaxy.eu's Training Infrastructure as a Service (TIaaS) and funded by EOSC-Life.
+This training covered modelling with _FATES_ (Functionally Assembled Terrestrial Ecosystem Simulator) for improving climate models using UseGalaxy.eu's Training Infrastructure as a Service (TIaaS) and funded by EOSC-Life.

 <img class="card-img-bottom" src="/src/images/logos/eosc_nordic.png" alt="EOSC-Nordic" />
 </div>